liddiard/slack-meetups/README.md

 ![ask for introduction](screenshots/ask_for_introduction.png)

 Once they've provided their intro, they're automatically marked as available for their first round.
-If they never respond with an intro, they'll still appear in the admin interface under "People", but they won't be matched or messaged asking if they're available.
+If they never respond with an intro, they'll still appear in the admin interface under "People", but they won't be matched or messaged asking if they're available:

 ![people list](screenshots/people_list.png)